mistersouza/localle/README.md

 - CCSS.
 Adding that stylish flair to everything you see.
 - JavaScript.
 Bringing life to elements and making things interactive while supporting the HTML & CSS groove.
 - Python.
 Powering the brains behind the scenes.

+### Storage

+- [Amazon Web Services (AWS)](https://aws.amazon.com) - The home for all our static and media files, securely stored in the digital realm.
+- [Cloudinary](https://cloudinary.com/) - Where media becomes magic.
+It's our creative hub, transforming images and videos into dazzling web assets.

+### Database

+- [ElephantSQL](https://www.elephantsql.com/) - Your database sanctuary, where data roams freely and securely, as robust as an elephant.